 Between 4 and 16 weeks |

-Benefits Over Alternatives |
+Benefits over alternatives |

 - Marginally greater efficacy - Fast-acting |